 3. Do small dogs bark more?

-5. Do small dogs need daily walks?
+5. Do small dogs require daily walking?

-6. What is the most affectionate small dog?
+6. What is the friendliest little dog?

-7. Are small dogs good with kids?
+7. Are small dogs suitable for children?

 9. Do small dogs shed less?

-10. What’s the best all-around apartment dog?
+10. What’s the best apartment dog?

 Ready to find your apartment companion?

-Explore more related article:
+Explore more related articles: